THE BARN AT TYTCHNEY

 A PLACE STEEPED IN HISTORY

-Nestled along the quiet, tree-lined Boreley Lane lies The Barn at Tytchney.
+Nestled along the quiet, tree-lined Boreley Lane, Lineholt, Ombersely, lies The Barn at Tytchney.
 Surrounded by working farm land, the barn sits gracefully beside the historic Grade II-listed Tytchney Gables.
-The main property’s rich history is well-documented, as Tytchney Gables appears on a map entailed (Dwelling and Farms in Ombersley Parish on the Tithe plan of 1838), and an Ordnance Survey map shows that the earliest date the property is recorded was 1367.
+The main property’s rich history is well documented, as Tytchney Gables appears on a map entailed (Dwelling and Farms in Ombersley Parish on the Tithe plan of 1838), and an Ordnance Survey map shows that the earliest date the property is recorded was 1367.

 Steeped in Worcestershire’s rural heritage, these buildings whisper stories of centuries gone by.
 Once the agricultural heart of the estate, The Barn at Tytchney played a vital role in traditional farm life, sheltering livestock, storing grain, and supporting the rhythms of the countryside.
 Its oak beams, weathered brickwork, and handmade tiles remain as enduring testaments to generations of history.

 Today, the barn has been thoughtfully transformed into a peaceful and stylish countryside retreat, preserving its original character while offering modern comforts.
-From the moment you arrive, you’ll sense the timelessness in the exposed timber, the gently sloping ceilings, and the old brickwork that still carries the warmth of the past.
+From the moment you arrive, you’ll sense the timelessness in the old brickwork that still carries the warmth of the past.

 Set among the rolling fields of Worcestershire, this unique space offers more than just a place to stay; it provides a connection to the land, the history, and the slower rhythms of rural England.
 Whether you are here to unwind, reconnect, or explore, The Barn at Tytchney offers a truly special setting that blends heritage with heart.